-In the event of a significant incident or significant near miss, the Ride Leader should write a report detailing the circumstances and present this to Riders are encouraged to raise any issues or concerns with the Ride Leader and just as importantly to talk about things that have gone well.
+In the event of a significant incident or significant near miss, the Ride Leader should write a report detailing the circumstances and present this to the Committee.
+The report should be considered, account taken of any trends in incidents, and then any action required agreed and taken.
+Such action might include issuing guidance, provision of training for club members and ride leaders.

+Riders are encouraged to raise any issues or concerns with the Ride Leader and just as importantly to talk about things that have gone well.